-Creating a positive school culture that supports mental wellness is a topic that’s getting increasing attention in recent years.
+Creating a positive school culture that supports mental wellness is a topic that’s getting increasing attention recently.
 It’s an idea that makes sense: when students feel supported and safe, they show up, they can focus on learning, and they’re more engaged.

 However, for many school leaders, shifting their school culture may seem like an impossible task.
-With so many other pressing issues to manage in 2020, supporting mental wellness might seem too difficult (and expensive) to tackle right now.
+With so many other pressing issues to manage, supporting mental wellness might seem too difficult (and expensive) to tackle.

 The fact is, simple changes can bring big gains when it comes to supporting student mental health.
-Also, building a supportive school climate can help with other critical challenges you are facing in this unprecedented year: improving the effectiveness of virtual learning, and the growing problem of teacher burnout.
+Also, building a supportive school climate can help with another critical challenge you are facing: the growing problem of teacher burnout.

 In this article, you’ll learn why this issue is worth your attention, and the simple step you can take now to solve immediate problems and move your school toward a positive mental wellness culture.

 A positive school culture delivers benefits for everyone